kmsmith137/simd_helpers/README.md

 Compilation instructions:
 ```
-# First you need to create a file Makefile.local, which defines Makefile variables
-#   INCDIR   install dir for C++ headers
-#   CPP      c++ compiler command line (should probably include flags -std=c++11 -O3 -march=native)
-#
-# You can probably just symlink Makefile.local to one of the following:
-#   site/Makefile.local.norootprivs     (specifies INCDIR=$HOME/include)
-#   site/Makefile.local.rootprivs       (specifies INCDIR=/usr/local/include)

-# Assuming you're not installing as root
-ln -s site/Makefile.local.norootprivs Makefile.local
+./configure --prefix=$HOME

 make test      # optional but recommended
-make install   # Installs .hpp files to $(INCDIR)
+make install   # installs .hpp files to $(HOME)/include
 ```

-**Note 1**: To use the simd_helpers library, you always need to compile with `-march=native`, otherwise compilation will fail with a long list of errors.

-  If you're using gcc, I find that the flag `--param inline-unit-growth=10000` sometimes helps.
-  This allows more aggressive inlining.
-(Example: the CHIME FRB search pipeline runs significantly faster with this flag.)

-**Note 2**: You may find that compilation fails, with the error message below, followed by a very long list of compiler errors.
+**Note**: You may find that compilation fails, with the error message below, followed by a very long list of compiler errors.
   ```
   Either you're compiling on an old machine, or you forgot the -march=native compiler flag.